JungsikOh/jungsikoh.github.io/_posts/2025-11-12-How the direction are sampled from PDF.md

 ---
 layout: post
-title: How the rays are sampled from BRDF?
+title: How the direction are sampled from BRDF?
 description: Understanding Monte Carlo Methods
 date: 2025-11-12
 tags: Graphics MonteCarlo Rendering